dapkeprajwal/docker--todolist/README.md

-# simple project to-do List Application
+# simple project todo List Application

 This is a project of a todo list application using docker and docker-comose